Rusali28/Network-analysis-syllabification-study/README.md

 - **Syllabary networks** : The nodes represent each unique syllable of the language and an edge is generated when two syllable nodes have at least one word in common.
 - **Lexical networks** : The nodes represent a word and two words are connected by an edge when they share at least one common syllable

+The networks are built across four major languages:
+- English
+- French
+- German
+- Spanish

+Furthermore, considering Lexical and Syllabary as the parent types, two types of child networks are constructed using datasets based on two domains of each language:

+- Spelling
+- Pronunciation

+## Graph samples
+Here is a small representation of the English lexical and syllabary networks.

 ![lexgraph](Graph%20images/Graph-example/wordgraph-eg.PNG)
 ![syllgraph](Graph%20images/Graph-example/syllgraph-eg.PNG)

+## Network Analysis

+A detailed network analysis for